bootdotdev/blog/content/computer-science/computer-science-books.md

 Useful review:

-> “This book is a must-have on the shelf of any computer scientist, and any practical programmer who wants to write more efficient code.
-Pick it up!”
+> "This book is a must-have on the shelf of any computer scientist, and any practical programmer who wants to write more efficient code.
+Pick it up!"
 >
 > – [Alex’s](https://www.goodreads.com/review/show/9767188?book_show_action=true&from_review_page=1) Goodreads review.